-So how would a Citizen’s Income change things?
+So how would a Citizen’s Basic Income change things?

-A Citizen’s Income would not suffer from any of these problems: so the more means-tested benefits we can replace with a Citizen’s Income the better.
+A Citizen’s Basic Income would not suffer from any of these problems: so the more means-tested benefits we can replace with a Citizen’s Basic Income the better.

 This would depend on the particular Citizen’s Income scheme implemented.
-For some recent research on three different schemes, see Malcolm Torry, Two Feasible Ways to Implement a Revenue Neutral Citizen’s Income Scheme.
+For some recent research see Malcolm Torry, A variety of indicators evaluated for two implementation methods for a Citizen’s Basic Income.
 The first Citizen’s Income to be implemented might be quite small, but it could then grow.
 The ideal would be a Citizen’s Income at the level of the Minimum Income Standards published each year by the Joseph Rowntree Foundation, but that might be some way off.

 Would the payments be taxable?